 #BetterHIVcare: Differentiated models of care across the HIV continuum

-While most countries have embraced efforts to end AIDS by 2020 through achievement of the global 90-90-90 targets, set forth by the Joint United Nations Programme on HIV/AIDS (UNAIDS), implementing the most effective strategies is the hard part and places a significant burden on health systems.
-Although nations and their development partners are scaling up efforts to end AIDS, international and domestic funding is not increasing proportionately.
+While most countries have embraced efforts to end AIDS by 2020 through achievement of the global 90-90-90 targets set by the Joint United Nations Programme on HIV/AIDS (UNAIDS), implementing the most effective strategies is challenging and places a significant burden on health systems.
+Although nations and their development partners are scaling up efforts to end HIV and AIDS, international and domestic funding is not increasing proportionately.
 Innovative strategies must be created and used to sustain health systems, support clients and ensure that clients stay in treatment over the long term.

-FHI 360 is applying differentiated models of care in Africa to improve service delivery to specific groups of people, including key populations (men who have sex with men, sex workers, transgender people, and people who inject drugs), pregnant women, orphans and vulnerable children, and youth.
+FHI 360 is applying the differentiated models of care approach to its programs in Africa to improve service delivery to specific groups of people, including key populations (men who have sex with men, sex workers, transgender people and people who inject drugs), pregnant women, orphans and vulnerable children, and youth.

-Differentiated models of care provide people with options around each of these factors (also see infographic):
+Differentiated models of care provide people with options around each of these four client-centered building blocks (see infographic):

 - When medication is collected or delivered